 Types of Affordable Dentures

-There are two main types of artificial teeth – partial and full dentures.
+There are two main types of artificial teeth: partial and full dentures.
 Partial dentures are ideal when only a few teeth in your mouth are missing, and the remaining natural teeth are not healthy to support dental bridges.
 Fitting artificial teeth to your natural gum line and then fastening to the nearby natural teeth ensures they do not fall out of place.
-The teeth are not permanent — you can take them off for cleaning and while sleeping.
+The teeth are not permanent, so you can take them off for cleaning and while sleeping.

 Full plates are artificial teeth that replace all your natural teeth.
-The dentist will fit the teeth on your top or bottom gum line, and then suction or an oral adhesive keeps them in place.
+The dentist will fit the teeth on your top or bottom gum line and then use suction or an oral adhesive to keep them in place.

 Over plates are ideal when you still have remaining natural teeth or when conventional artificial teeth feel uncomfortable for you.
 These false teeth will fit over your natural teeth’s roots or on dental implants.